Indian Army ranks and insignia: Junior commissioned officer and non-commissioned ranks

-Ranks that are no longer in use
+Former ranks

 The rank of Second Lieutenant is no longer in use; all new officers are commissioned as Lieutenants.
+Notable past holders include 2nd Lt.
+Arun Khetarpal, 2nd Lt.
+Rama Raghoba Rane, and other ranks, including CHM Piru Singh Shekhawat and CQMH Abdul Hamid.

 The appointments of Regimental Quartermaster Havildar and Regimental Havildar Major are no longer used in the Indian Army (except for the Regiment of Artillery and Army Air Defence) and those duties are now performed by JCOs.

-Notable holders include 2Lt.
-Arun Khetarpal, 2Lt.
-Rama Raghoba Rane, CHM Piru Singh Shekhawat and CQMH Abdul Hamid.